tharindukumarasiri/cozy-admin/README.md

 ## Cozy Administrator Pannel

-Tis is the administrators pannel for the cozy mobile app.
+Tis is the administrators panel for the cozy mobile app.
 Please be advised tis is yet under construction.

 Follow the following steps if you want to tryout

 ## Installation